Amethyst Properties Facts and Great Photos

 In 1576 a book of poems was published that were written by the French poet Remy Belleau.
 One bore a striking resemblance to this apparent Greek myth.
 Published less than ten months before his death, there is nothing to suggest it was based on text from Greek mythology.
 Bacchus is the name adopted by the Romans for Dionysus the Greek God of wine.

 "Bacchus was pursuing a maiden named Amethyste who refused his affections.
 Amethyste prayed to the gods to remain chaste, a prayer which the goddess Diana answered, transforming her into a white stone.
 Humbled by Amethyste's desire to remain chaste, Bacchus poured wine over the stone as an offering, dyeing the crystals purple"

 Healing Properties of Amethyst

-One of the most powerful and protective stones amethyst transforms energy into love.
-Naturally calming it's perfect to use for meditation because it can help induce a deeper state of relaxation.
+One of the most powerful and protective of all stones, amethyst transforms energy into love.
+Naturally calming, it's perfect to use for meditation because it can help induce a deeper state of relaxation.

 Amethyst blocks geopathic stress and unwanted energies that create a negative environment.
 A strong healing and cleansing stone it can be used to deal with obsessive behaviour and to help with addictions.
 It calms and stimulates the mind bringing focus and a deeper understanding of matters that may seem mundane.
 It strengthens the ability to make decisions, introduces new ideas and gives the motivation to put thoughts into practice.

-A hugely spiritual stone amethyst connects with nature and brings spiritual wisdom.
-Ideal to sleep with it induces calmness and tranquility and encourages clarity in dreams.
-Other properties associated with amethyst include being able to dispel anger, rage, fear and anxiety.
-It alleviates sadness and can bring emotional support during times of grief.
+A hugely spiritual stone, amethyst connects with nature and brings spiritual wisdom.
+Ideal to sleep with, it induces calmness and tranquility and encourages clarity in dreams.

-The amethyst photos in this article are all clickable and redirect to the original full size image.
+The amethyst photos in this article are all clickable and redirect to the original non-compressed images.